ibm-cloud-docs/account/bp_account.md

 With this trusted profile, the administrator can add developers to an access group with broad access policies to complete day-to-day actions and tasks in the development and test environments.
 Access for operations on the production environment can be set up in a trusted profile named `Operator-Profile`.
 This way, the developer can change job roles by logging in and applying the `Operator-Profile` when they need to take any operation actions on the `CustApp` in production.

-If you have administrator access through a trusted profile, it is not recommended to invite users to an account while the profile is applied.
-Users should be invited by true account owners or administrators, or an error might occur.
-{: important}

 ## Use cases for organizing resources and assigning access
 {: #usecase_examples}